Pros / Foscam has the best overall video quality of any system in our review.

 Once the system has an internet connection, you can use the Foscam NVR mobile app to scan a QR code on the NVR so you can control the system remotely and view recordings.
 We found that when home surveillance systems use QR codes, it's much easier to set them up, since you usually don't need to change settings on your router.
 Although the mobile app is very good, it doesn't offer the same level of customization you get if you connect the NVR to a computer monitor.

 You need an intermediate level of experience with wireless routers and running cables to install this Foscam home surveillance system.
-This system isn't quite as easy to set up as one with Wi-Fi, which is one of the reasons it scores lower in this category.
+This system isn't quite as easy to set up as Blink, which uses Wi-Fi instead.
+This is one of the reasons it scores lower in this category.
 The other reason and the chief disadvantage of the Foscam home video surveillance system is that it's the only system in our review without the capability to record audio.

 This system only requires one power adapter for cameras and the NVR.
 In fact, many of the other wired systems in our review require a bulky power adapter for both the NVR and the cameras, which can take up space on a power strip.